 Pressure Equipment Directive or PED 2014/68/EU is a legislative framework at the European level for pressure equipment presenting pressure hazards applicable to the design and fabrication of pressure equipment.
 This directive has been made effective throughout the EU region from 19th July 2016 onwards.
 As per the pressure equipment directive, any equipment (Pressure vessels, Steam boilers, Piping, Assemblies, Safety Accessories, Pressure Accessories, etc) with more than 0ne liter in volume and pressure more than 0.5 bar gauge (or 7.25 PSIG) is termed as pressure equipment.
 The earlier directive 97/23/EC was fully superseded by the latest pressure equipment directive 2014/68/EU from 20 July 2016 onwards.

-Under the Community regime of the Pressure Equipment Directive, pressure equipment, and assemblies as defined by the directive has to be safe, must meet essential safety requirements covering design, manufacture, and testing; must satisfy appropriate conformity assessment procedures; and carry the CE marking and other information.
+Under the Community regime of the Pressure Equipment Directive, pressure equipment, and assemblies as defined by the directive have to be safe, must meet essential safety requirements covering design, manufacture, and testing; must satisfy appropriate conformity assessment procedures; and carry the CE marking and other information.

 Exclusions from PED